-Truma AquaGo Water Heater
+Truma AquaGo Comfort+ Water Heater

-All Winnebago FLX travel trailers are equipped with a Truma AquaGO Water Heater.
-This provides instant hot water.
+All Winnebago FLX travel trailers are equipped with a Truma AquaGO Comfort+ Water Heater.
+This provides instant hot water to all faucets.
 For more information on care, maintenance, and warranty refer to the manufacturer's manual or reach out to an authorized Winnebago dealer.